 The Parties agree to amend Article 11 Section 11.2.3 as follows:

 Employees with accumulated vacation shall be allowed to cash out up to eight (8) days each year.
-Employees desiring to cash out vacation may do so by providing written notification to Payroll by completing the Request for Vacation Out Form.
+Employees desiring to cash out vacation may do so by providing written notification to Payroll by completing the Request for Vacation Cash Out Form.
 Requests received by Payroll by October 1 will be reimbursed by November 30 and requests received by Payroll by May 1 will be reimbursed by June 30."

 Article 12 – Leaves